superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

 the size of the shaded bar represents the percentage of the total genomes with that value.
-The display is interactive, and hovering over a metadata category presents a summary table, as shown here for ‘Isolation Host’. <span data-label="fig:mapsearch"></span>](images/uk-map.png)
+The display is interactive, and hovering over a metadata category presents a summary table, as shown here for ‘Isolation Host’.

+(@msa) Figure 3. **Phylogeny and multiple-sequence alignment of the gene *tetD* within the SuperPhy platform**.
-![Combined screen captures showing the phylogeny and accompanying multiple sequence alignment (MSA) for the gene *tetD*, for a subset of serogroup O157 genomes in the SuperPhy database that contain a copy of the gene.
-Both the tree and the MSA are interactive.<span data-label="fig:msa"></span>](images/msa.png)
+Combined screen captures showing the phylogeny and accompanying multiple sequence alignment (MSA) for the gene *tetD*, for a subset of serogroup O157 genomes in the SuperPhy database that contain a copy of the gene.
+Both the tree and the MSA are interactive.

+(@panGenomeSize) Figure 4. **The pan-genome distribution among 2324 *E. coli* genomes **.
-![The pan-genome distribution of 2324 *E. coli* genomes as 1000bp genomic segments.
+The pan-genome distribution of 2324 *E. coli* genomes as 1000bp genomic segments.
 The majority (29.7Mbp) of the 37.44 Mbp pan-genome is present in fewer than 100 genomes, with the core genome size (present in at least 2300 genomes) observed to be 1.86Mbp.
 Only 5.84Mbp of the pan-genome was found in greater than 100 genomes, but fewer than 2300 genomes.
-Of these 2324 genomes, only 1641 had metadata beyond the name of the strain. <span data-label="fig:pangenomesize"></span>](images/panGenomeSize.pdf)
+Of these 2324 genomes, only 1641 had metadata beyond the name of the strain.

+(@specific_scatter) Figure 5. **Correlation between species-specific regions and genome quality**.
-![The correlation between the presence of the ten species-specific regions and the 3598 ‘conserved core’ genomic regions identified in this study, among 2324 *E. coli* genomes.
-Genomes are plotted as dots where the size of the dot reflects genome quality, given by ‘genome size (Mbp)’ / ‘’No. contigs.’’<span data-label="fig:specificscatter"></span>](images/specific_scatter.png)
+The correlation between the presence of the ten species-specific regions and the 3598 ‘conserved core’ genomic regions identified in this study, among 2324 *E. coli* genomes.
+Genomes are plotted as dots where the size of the dot reflects genome quality, given by "genome size (Mbp)" / "No. contigs".

+(@gc_fet_results) Figure 6. **Group analyses identifying O157:H7 predictive SNPs**.
-![A screen capture demonstrating the ‘Group Analyses’ functionality of SuperPhy.
+A screen capture demonstrating the ‘Group Analyses’ functionality of SuperPhy.
 In this example, all genomes of serotype O157:H7 are compared to all other genomes, and SNPs in the shared regions are ranked by p-value, from most statistically predictive of the group to least, with false discovery rate multiple testing correction.
-The results table is interactive and the complete dataset can be downloaded as a .csv file for offline analyses.<span data-label="fig:fetresults"></span>](images/gc_fet_results.png)
+The results table is interactive and the complete dataset can be downloaded as a .csv file for offline analyses.

+(@snp_info_page) Figure 7. **Detailed information regarding specific SNPs**.
-![A screen capture demonstrating the ‘SNP Information’ page, where a SNP of interest can be more fully examined.
+A screen capture demonstrating the ‘SNP Information’ page, where a SNP of interest can be more fully examined.
 The page identifies the pan-genome region the SNP is found in, the allele frequency of SNPs for all genomes in the database, the putative function of the region given by the top BLAST hit, and an option to download detailed SNP information for each genome.
-The download includes the genomic location, allele, and upstream / downstream sequences for all genomes in the database. <span data-label="fig:snpinfo"></span>](images/snp_info_page.png)
+The download includes the genomic location, allele, and upstream / downstream sequences for all genomes in the database.

-![A screen capture demonstrating the ‘all pairwise comparisons’ between selected metadata categories.
+(@gc_fet_multiple_groups) Figure 8. **Automatic group comparisons based on metadata categories** A screen capture demonstrating the ‘all pairwise comparisons’ between selected metadata categories.
 In this example, those genomes under the metadata category ‘Isolation Host’ are compared pairwise in all possible combinations for the categories ‘Bos taurus (cow)’, ‘Homo sapiens